pbartela/tour-planner/.ai/prd.md

 ### 3.2.
 User Account System

 - Registration and login are passwordless, using "magic links" sent to the user's email address.
 The links are valid for 15-20 minutes.
-- Each user has a profile where they can edit their display name (a unique username or an optional first/last name) and preferences, such as application language and theme.
+- Each user has a profile where they can edit their display name and preferences, such as application language and theme.
 - The user's profile contains lists of their active and archived tours.

 ### 3.3.
 Social and Voting System